Get Custom Skill Sample Code

 - Test on an Alexa Device with Your Developer Account

-The following table provides an index of specific coding concepts and the samples that illustrate them.
+The following table provides an index of specific coding concepts and the sample code that illustrate them.

 High Low Game skill